Government of the Republic of China: 1928–1949

-After the successful Northern Expedition led by the Kuomintang (KMT) and its leader Chiang Kai-shek, the KMT managed to nominally unify China and established the National Government of the Republic of China (also known as the Nationalist Government; 國民政府 (国民政府, Guómín Zhèngfǔ)) with its capital in Nanjing, whose authority was maintained till the full-scale outbreak of the Second Sino-Japanese War in 1937.
+After the successful Northern Expedition led by the Kuomintang (KMT) and its leader Chiang Kai-shek, the KMT managed to unify China nominally and established the National Government of the Republic of China (also known as the Nationalist Government; 國民政府 (国民政府, Guómín Zhèngfǔ)) with its capital in Nanjing, whose authority was maintained till the full-scale outbreak of the Second Sino-Japanese War in 1937.

 Known as the Nanjing Decade, the government ruled as a one-party state, as laid out by Sun Yat-sen's "Three Stages of Revolution" and his policy of Dang Guo (literally: party-state).
 The first stage was military unification, which was carried out with the Northern Expedition.
 The second was "political tutelage" which was a provisional government led by the KMT to educate people about their political and civil rights, and the third stage was constitutional government.
 The KMT considered themselves to be at the second stage in 1928.
 Although the Nanjing decade was far more stable and progressive as compared to the Warlord period which preceded it, it was still marred with widespread violence, official corruption and the ongoing civil war with the communists.

 With the outbreak of the Second Sino-Japanese War, the invading Imperial Japanese Army managed to capture Nanjing on 13 December 1937.
 The Japanese then proceeded to sack the city, and massacred hundreds of thousands of Chinese civilians.
 With the fall of Nanjing, the government was forced to move first to Wuhan, until the city fell on 27 October 1938.
 It retreated further inland to Chongqing, which was the wartime capital until 1945.
 Although Chongqing was located in the inland western province of Sichuan, it was nevertheless heavily bombed by Japanese warplanes many times during the course of the war.